BioPhoton/ngRe/README.md

 ## Automate Boilerplate

-Automate boilerplate of setting up a subject and connecting it to producer.
+Automate boilerplate of setting up a subject and connecting it to a producer.

 Here a configuration method for the type of `Subject` similar to the one from [multicast](https://github.com/ReactiveX/rxjs/blob/a9fa9d421d69e6e07aec0fa835b273283f8a034c/src/internal/operators/multicast.ts#L34) would be nice.